CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 ## Cut-through Mode and Store and Forward Switching

 Cut-through mode is disabled in Cumulus Linux by default on switches with Broadcom ASICs.
-On Mellanox switches, you cannot disable cut-through mode.
+On NVIDIA Spectrum switches, you cannot disable cut-through mode.

 ```
 # Cut-through is disabled by default on all chips with the exception of